 Visiting in February we experienced St Ives through different eyes…and it was a little bit special.
 Quiet and tranquil, yet there was still the wonderful vibrant atmosphere of a busy seaside coastal town.
 The sun was shining and we had a lovely few days, so much so that we have already made plans to return this Summer to explore the area more.

-There is so much to do in St Ives we were spoilt for choice, but here is a snapshot of what we got up to during our midweek St Ives getaway.
+There is so many things to do with kids in St Ives -we were spoilt for choice, but here is a snapshot of what we got up to during our midweek St Ives getaway.

 Visit Carbis Bay Beach